Giuseppe Verdi: 1842–49

 In March 1843, Verdi visited Vienna (where Gaetano Donizetti was musical director) to oversee a production of Nabucco.
 The older composer, recognising Verdi's talent, noted in a letter of January 1844: "I am very, very happy to give way to people of talent like Verdi...
 Nothing will prevent the good Verdi from soon reaching one of the most honourable positions in the cohort of composers."
 Verdi travelled on to Parma, where the Teatro Regio di Parma was producing Nabucco with Giuseppina Strepponi in the cast.

 For Verdi, the performances were a personal triumph in his native region, especially as his father, Carlo, attended the first performance.
 Verdi remained in Parma for some weeks beyond his intended departure date.
 This fuelled speculation that the delay was due to Verdi's interest in Strepponi (who stated that their relationship began in 1843).
 Strepponi was in fact known for her amorous relationships (and many illegitimate children) and her history was an awkward factor in their relationship until they eventually agreed on marriage.

-After successful stagings of Nabucco in Venice (with twenty-five performances in the 1842/43 season), Verdi began negotiations with the impresario of La Fenice to stage I Lombardi, and to write a new opera.
+After successful the staging of Nabucco in Venice (with twenty-five performances in the 1842/43 season), Verdi began negotiations with the impresario of La Fenice to stage I Lombardi, and to write a new opera.
 Eventually, Victor Hugo's Hernani was chosen, with Francesco Maria Piave as librettist.
 Ernani was successfully premiered in 1844 and within six months had been performed at twenty other theatres in Italy, and also in Vienna.
 The writer Andrew Porter notes that for the next ten years, Verdi's life "reads like a travel diary—a timetable of visits...to bring new operas to the stage or to supervise local premieres".
 La Scala premiered none of these new works, except for Giovanna d'Arco.
 Verdi "never forgave the Milanese for their reception of Un giorno di regno".

 During this period, Verdi began to work more consistently with his librettists.
 He relied on Piave again for I due Foscari, performed in Rome in November 1844, then on Solera once more for Giovanna d'Arco, at La Scala in February 1845, while in August that year he was able to work with Salvadore Cammarano on Alzira for the Teatro di San Carlo in Naples.
 Solera and Piave worked together on Attila for La Fenice (March 1846).